bnarasimha21/llamaindex-digitalocean-gradientai/README.md

 # llama-index-llms-digitalocean-gradientai

-LlamaIndex integration for DigitalOcean Gradient AI.
+LlamaIndex integration for DigitalOcean Gradient AI with full support for function/tool calling.

 ## Installation